 Who is a good candidate for the MRT food sensitivity test?

-In recent years, migraines, joint pain, diarrhea-predominant irritable bowel syndrome (IBS), irritable bowel diseases (IBD), and certain types of autoimmune disorders are found to correlate with mediator release and food sensitivities.
+In recent years, migraines, joint pain, diarrhea-predominant irritable bowel syndrome (IBS-D), inflammatory bowel diseases (IBD), and certain types of autoimmune disorders are found to correlate with mediator release and food sensitivities.

 If you’re experiencing any of the following, the MRT test could be very informative and enlightening for you: